pinakiz/FaceGenerationDCGAN/README.md

 # FaceGenerationDCGAN
-The file is too big to display.
-Checkout the kaggle notebook developed by me here : https://www.kaggle.com/code/pinakiz/facegenerationdcgan
+The file is too big to display.You can checkout the results in kaggle notebook developed by me here : https://www.kaggle.com/code/pinakiz/facegenerationdcgan.
+Thank you.